samyakmohelay/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
- The aim of this project is to analyse the sentiments of people's tweets and Visualising it.
+ The aim of this project is to analyze the sentiments of people's tweets and Visualizing them.

 It is no longer difficult to understand what people think about a topic by analysing the tweets shared by people.
 Sentiment analysis is one of the most popular use cases for NLP (Natural Language Processing).